gbisaga/devops/aws-devops-cloudwatch-logs.md

 CloudWatch logs subscription
 - KEY IDEA Do real-time processing of log events
 - Assigned at the log group level (like Metrics filters, expiration, etc.)
+- KEY IDEA 3 (or 4) basic destinations:
+  - Lambda
-- KEY IDEA 3 basic destinations: Lambda, Kinesis streams (not from console, CLI only), Kinesis firehouse (not from console, CLI only)
+  - Kinesis streams (not from console, CLI only)
+  - Kinesis firehouse (not from console, CLI only)
   - In UI can create to ElasticSearch (creates a Lambda behind the scenes)
 - Kinesis Data Firehose can go to S3, Splunk, ElasticSearch
   - Need to give Firehose a role to write wherever it needs to write (S3, etc.)
   - Create a subscription filter from the CLI